RevacommCharlie/learn-curriculum-init/readme.md

 # Publishing Content for Learn

 This repo will help you learn how to publish content for Learn.
-If you have never done this, begin with [01-getting-started.md](01-getting-started.md).
+To begin, head over to [__learn-ignore/01-getting-started.md](__learn-ignore/01-getting-started.md).